Welcome to today's edition of the Rush 24-7 podcast.

 It was fun.

-Vitaly Chirkin has survived Yeltsin.
+Vitaly Churkin has survived Yeltsin.

-He has survived Putin, he has survived medium.
+He has survived Putin.

-I asked him when I interviewed him, I said, Vitali, where do you where do you live?
+I asked him when I interviewed him.

 I live out in Arlington with the natives.

-I said, You're kidding.
+I said, you're kidding.

 Are you KGB?

-And he just started laughing when he started defending the Committee for uh State Security, which is what KGB stands for.
+And he just started laughing when he started defending the Committee for State Security, which is what KGB stands for.

 Anyway, he was on Charlie Rose last night.